 The most important thing to an investor is the knowledge surrounding the investment.
 Otherwise, we’re just shooting hoops in the dark and hoping to score a 3-pointer.
 So here are a few things that you need to know before you invest through Systematic Transfer Plans:

-- Initial lump sum amount is necessary
+Initial lump sum amount is necessary

 STPs are suitable for the long term

 Exit load charged on each transfer (exception: liquid fund to an equity fund)

 Fund to fund transfer only occurs between schemes owned by the same AMC

 Every transfer incurs a tax deduction

 STCG applicable if the investment is redeemed before 3 years

 LTCG based on investor’s tax slab

 An STP opens the door to strategies that can help you get the best out of market trends.
 But if you are a busy professional, keeping up with market trends can be very tedious and time-consuming.

 Our wealth coaches can also help you navigate the scheme options and determine a suitable risk profile.

 Simply put, an STP becomes a SIP over the course of time while offering additional benefits such as higher returns, portfolio balance, rupee cost averaging, etc. Another benefit of STPs is that you can invest across market cycles by switching between funds according to market conditions.

 This is a potentially wise method of minimizing risk and maximizing returns.
-Existing Cube users have access to STPs and if you want to add a mutual fund investment based on an STP to your portfolio, download the Cube Wealth app or consult a wealth coach today.
+Existing Cube users have access to STPs and if you want to add a mutual fund investment based on an STP to your portfolio, download the Cube Wealth app to know more.